cosmolee/rails_tutorial_programming_environment/Instructions.md

 Since these options are based on Open Source software, they cost you nothing to try.

-Note: the lines below that start with the "$" sign are commands that are to be executed at the command line from a terminal.
-The "$" sign is analogous to the DOS "C:>" prompt; you don't actually type "$" when you execute the commands.
+Note: the lines below that start with the "$" sign are commands that are to be executed at the Linux command line from a terminal.
+The "$" sign is the Linux command line prompt, analogous to the DOS "C:>" prompt; you don't actually type "$" when you execute the commands.
 If you see the "#" character, it and the following text are comments, so don't include that as part of the command.

 So if you see: